TEDxAuckland/tedx-auckland-site/src/_posts/2019-07-19-interview-with-fathe-tesfamariam---communicating-through-music-and-movement.md

 ### How did the collaboration between you and the director (Vinnie Carter) come about?
 What was it like working on this project together?&nbsp;

-After releasing ‘Sweeto’ people were watching me, I had directed and produced it myself but I needed help this time.
+I'd directed and produced ‘Sweeto’, but needed help this time.
 I called Vinnie because we both went to South Seas Film School, and he was amazing at editing.
 I talked to him about how we could bring different communities together with dance.
 I told him the story, message, and how I wanted the video to be from beginning to end.&nbsp;

 We have great chemistry and are both clowns together.
 My thoughts came to life because of him, and it was even better than I expected.
 We didn’t have to explain ourselves, because the trust was there.